 And Jesus ordered them, “Watch out!
 Beware of the yeast of the Pharisees and the yeast of Herod!”
 (Mark 8:15 NET)

 Herod the Great was the great builder of Israel and the darling of Rome.
 Herod’s followers the Herodians were wholly given to the Greek culture, the Roman power, and the politics of the times.
 They tried to trap Jesus by asking, “Is it lawful to give unto Caesar?”
 (Mark 12:14-17) “This present world”, in every age, has had its allures.
 Jesus knew his disciples were going to be tempted by the leaven of worldliness, and he prayed the following to His Father:

 I am not asking you to take them out of the world, but that you keep them safe from the evil one.
 (John 17:15 NET)

-We are also instructed to be in the world but not of the world, not conformed to it (Romans 12:1-2), and definitely not in love with it (I John 2:15).
+We are also instructed to be in the world but not of the world, not conformed to it.

-Every believer has to make his decision to either chose God or the god of this world:
+Every believer has to make their decision to either chose God or the god of this world: